 NUS' Ethical Code of Conduct sets the expectations for NUS’ contracted suppliers, accompanied by a ethical and environmental screening process which includes assessment of supplier policies and commitments on a range of issues, including worker rights, political lobbying, environmental stewardship, animal welfare and health and safety.

 Where a supplier’s actions may be outside of the required standards, constructive engagement takes place to address these issues.

 The approach takes a holistic view of sustainability, including social and economic matters as well as environmental.
-For example, NUS and SOS-UK are increasingly working with social enterprises, cooperatives and other purpose-led businesses in recognition of their broader values when it comes to people and planet.
+For example, NUS is increasingly working with social enterprises, cooperatives and other purpose-led businesses in recognition of their broader values when it comes to people and planet.